Redistricting Guru's Hard Drives Could Mean Legal, Political Woes For GOP

 "Redistricting is like an election in reverse!
 It's a great event," he said with a smile at a National Conference of State Legislatures event in 2000.
 "Usually the voters get to pick the politicians.
 In redistricting, the politicians get to pick the voters!"

-A map-maker and Republican strategist, he saw holes in the democratic system that could be exploited by technology and guile.
+A mapmaker and Republican strategist, he saw holes in the democratic system that could be exploited by technology and guile.
 Hofeller, who died in August 2018, saw a way to turn small vote margins into supermajorities for GOP legislators.

 Now a trove of his data has been uncovered that could undo some of the work he spent decades perfecting.